corrinachow/redux-presentation-pt-1/presentation/slides/02_react/declarative-component.md

-**Declarative**: to have different views for each state of your application, React updates and renders the components when data changes
+**Declarative**:

+- Never interact with DOM
+- The UI is updated when the state (or descriptions of the UI) changes

 **Component based**: has encapsulated components that manage their own state, then compose them to make complex UIs